AliGreen0/ACI_trackers/README.md

-Official implementation of the "Auto-Correct-Integrated trackers with and without memory of first frames".
+Official implementation of the "Auto-Correct-Integrated trackers with and without memory of first frames" paper.

 Link: https://link.springer.com/article/10.1007/s41315-020-00137-0